 The late 1800’s gave rise to legendary business figures like John D. Rockefeller, JP Morgan, and Cornelius Vanderbilt.
 It was the money and resolve of these business titans that helped fund and create the infrastructure that defined American progress in the 1900’s.

 Edison’s first power plant was powered by coal.
-But it was also JP Morgan’s money that powered his company.
+But it was also powered by money from banking wizard, John Pierpont Morgan (history refers to him as JP Morgan).
 Morgan first invested in Edison in 1878.
-Morgan became Edison’s first residential customer and the first homeowner in the world with electric power in 1882.
+He became Edison’s first residential customer and the first homeowner in the world with electric power in 1882.
 Morgan’s electric lights required their own coal generator (or dynamo as it was called then).
 Despite the noise and the smell of this miniature power plant, Morgan’s home became a showcase for electric lighting.
 Within months, the rest of the world wanted it.
 What would one day become the largest industry on earth had just been born.

 Still, inventing a practical light bulb, creating a working grid, and securing hefty financing were not enough.
 Very few people had the money for a system like Morgan’s.
 Edison needed to make electric lighting affordable to everyone and turn it into a long-term profitable business.
 He needed to create a new business model that had never existed before.

 It could be argued that centralized power production is the first breakthrough business model in the electricity industry.
 Edison realized that while making generators bigger made them more expensive, the number of people they could serve grew faster than the costs to build and operate them.
 Thus, the law of volume manufacturing kicked in – prices go down faster than volumes go up.
-Like many business model innovations, Edison faced a slew of new problems that hadn’t existed before.
-For example, he had to figure out how to charge each customer differently based on how much they used their light bulbs.
-To solve this, he found a technology to license, perfected it back in his labs, and created the world’s first electric meter.
+Like many business model innovations, new approaches create an entirely new set of challenges.
+For example, Edison had no way to measure the amount of electricity used by each of his customers.
+To solve this, he found a technology to license, perfected it in his labs, and created the world’s first electric meter.

 History often sees Edison’s light bulb as evidence of his genius.
 For me, his genius was his ability to pull together technology and business models as varied as standard-sized sockets and electric meters into a single system.
 It wasn’t that he made a light bulb.
 His genius was that he made electric lighting affordable for the world.